-All Participants must arrive in Japan on the designated date and flight (refer to Tables 1 and 2) except for candidates who already reside in Japan as defined below in 11.2.
+All participants must arrive in Japan on the designated date and flight (refer to Tables 1 and 2) except for candidates who already reside in Japan as defined below in 11.2.
 Participants who do not board the designated flight(s) will be disqualified from the Programme, with the exception of cases due to truly unavoidable circumstances, such as on humanitarian grounds.

-The cost of domestic transportation to the designated airport(s) in the Participants' home countries, fees incurred in obtaining documents necessary to travel to Japan, transit visas, extra baggage fees, and shipped luggage fees will be the responsibility of the Participants.
+The cost of domestic transportation to the designated airport(s) in the participants' home countries, fees incurred in obtaining documents necessary to travel to Japan, transit visas, extra baggage fees, and shipped luggage fees will be the responsibility of the participant.

-Participants' Contracting Organisations will provide airline tickets from the airport designated in their home countries to Narita International Airport or Tokyo International Airport (Haneda Airport).
-Transportation costs from these international airports to the post-arrival orientation venue, accommodation costs during the post-arrival orientation, and transportation costs from the post-arrival orientation venue to the Contracting Organisation, will be borne by the Contracting Organisation according to their travel expense regulations.
+Participants' contracting organisations will provide airline tickets from the airport designated in their home countries to Narita International Airport or Tokyo International Airport (Haneda Airport).
+Transportation costs from these international airports to the post-arrival orientation venue, accommodation costs during the post-arrival orientation, and transportation costs from the post-arrival orientation venue to the contracting organisation, will be borne by the contracting organisation according to their travel expense regulations.
 Furthermore, travel expense regulations are based on the most logical route and means of travel.

-It is for these reasons that in the case a Participant withdraws their intent to participate on the Programme or is disqualified after receiving notification of their assignment, with the exception of cases due to truly inevitable circumstances, such as on humanitarian grounds, they must pay any travel and other costs, such as cancellation fees, that were incurred.
-These costs may include fees for the arrangement of travel within Japan or housing in the case the Contracting Organisation has made arrangements.
+It is for these reasons that in the case a participant withdraws their intent to participate on the Programme or is disqualified after receiving notification of their placement, with the exception of cases due to truly inevitable circumstances, such as on humanitarian grounds, they must pay any travel and other costs, such as cancellation fees, that were incurred.
+These costs may include fees for the arrangement of travel within Japan or housing in the case that the contracting organisation has made such arrangements.

 Cancellation fees for airline tickets will differ depending on the date that the cancellation of the ticket has been confirmed.
 In the case cancellation is confirmed 15 to 30 days prior to the designated departure date, the cancellation fee will be half the price of the airline ticket.
 In the case cancellation is confirmed 14 days or less prior to the designated departure date, the cancellation fee will be the full price of the airline ticket.
-Furthermore, Participants may be required to submit documents in order to determine if a case falls under "cases due to truly inevitable circumstances, such as on humanitarian grounds".
+Furthermore, participants may be required to submit documentation in order to determine if a case falls under "cases due to truly inevitable circumstances, such as on humanitarian grounds".

-2) Candidates Who Already Reside in Japan
+2) Participants Who Already Reside in Japan

-Only Participants residing in Japan prior to participation on the Programme who already hold a status of residence other than "Temporary Visitor" and are able to change the status if necessary prior to the designated arrival date are permitted to participate from within Japan.
-It is the responsibility of the Participant to confirm whether a change will be permitted and carry out the procedure for the change of status with the relevant Immigration Bureau of Japan office.
-If a change in status is permitted, Participants must indicate their participation from within Japan on the Reply Form and submit it to the Interview Office.
+Only participants residing in Japan prior to participation on the Programme who already hold a status of residence other than "Temporary Visitor" and are able to change their status of residence (if necessary) prior to the designated arrival date are permitted to join the Programme from within Japan.
+It is the responsibility of the participant to confirm whether a change will be permitted and carry out the procedure for the status of residence change with the relevant Immigration Bureau of Japan office.
+If a change in status of residence is permitted, participants must indicate their intent to participate from within Japan on the Reply Form and submit it to the interview office.

-Furthermore, those residing in Japan with a "Temporary Visitor" status are not permitted to change their status of residence within Japan, and therefore must return to their home country, carry out procedures to obtain a proper visa from the Embassy or Consulate of Japan in that country, and enter Japan on the designated flight in order to participate on the Programme.
+Furthermore, those residing in Japan with a "Temporary Visitor" status are not permitted to change their status of residence within Japan, and therefore must return to their home country, carry out procedures to obtain a proper visa from an Embassy or Consulate of Japan in that country, and enter Japan on the designated flight in order to participate in the Programme.